Christmas Week Food

 mix cinnamon or mixed spice into the pancake batter at breakfast for a festive flavour.
 Serve with a few red fruits from a value frozen bag.
 Defrost them and macerate with a little sugar to make a lovely juice.

-Using a little turkey, or any bones for flavour, make a soup for lunch, adding some drained kidney or other beans and any veg you have handy
+Using a little turkey, or any bones for flavour.
+Make a soup, adding some drained kidney or other beans and any veg you have handy

 27th December